 As a matter of policy, anyone who arrived as an IMA after 19 July 2013 but before 1 January 2014 who has not been transferred to a regional processing country will have their protection claims assessed in Australia.
 This is despite being liable for transfer to a regional processing country.
 Such people may meet the definition of a fast track applicant (refer to the definition of fast track applicant in section 5(1) of the Act) and therefore eligible for processing under the fast track assessment process.
 For further information, refer to Part 2: The fast track assessment process.

 Those who are residing in a regional processing country will have their protection claims assessed in that country.
 If they are found to meet the requirements of the relevant criteria for protection in that country, they will be eligible for settlement in that country.

-Individuals who were transferred to a regional processing country but who have since returned to Australia may be eligible to apply for a TPV or SHEV once relevant application bars are lifted.
+Asylum seekers who were transferred to a regional processing country but who have since returned to Australia may be eligible to apply for a TPV or SHEV once relevant application bars are lifted.
 Currently, members of this cohort are not subject to the fast track assessment process as they do not meet the definition of fast track applicant.
-All cases should be escalated to the Refs Help Onshore mailbox for advice on processing.

 There is significant confusion surrounding refugee decision making at the present time, as policy is still being formulated and the roadmap for applicants towards permanent visas is unclear.